ConorButler/makers-bnb/README.md

 ![Homepage](https://i.gyazo.com/f139543830828125a449553a73d90427.jpg)

-## A Ruby and Sinatra Airbnb clone built in 5 days.
-Uses raw SQL to interact with a Postgresq database, and Bootstrap for styling.
+### A Ruby and Sinatra Airbnb clone built in 5 days.
+Uses raw SQL to interact with a Postgresql database, and Bootstrap for styling.
 Supports signing up as a host or guest, where hosts can post bnb listings and guests can book them (hosts can also book them too).

 # Demo